Joey Gallo Player Props: Twins vs. Orioles

-On Sunday, Joey Gallo (.655 slugging percentage in past 10 games, including four home runs) and the Minnesota Twins face the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
-First pitch is at 12:05 PM ET.
+On Saturday, Joey Gallo (.696 slugging percentage in past 10 games, including three home runs) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
+First pitch is at 2:10 PM ET.

-He hit a home run while going 1-for-2 in his last game against the Orioles.
+In his most recent game, he reached base in his only plate appearance against the Orioles.

 Joey Gallo Game Info & Props vs. the Orioles